 Developing a customer base is one of the most challenging aspects of starting a WISP.
 While your marketing efforts will depend on your local area, there are a few things you can do to attract customers.
 To incentivize new customers to sign-up, you can offer promotions or free equipment.
 Get the news of your WISP out in the local community as well.
 A newsletter and developing a presence on social media, Nextdoor, and Yelp are just a few options.
 Paying for advertising on search engines or with a local newspaper might also help get you off the ground more quickly.
 Mailers and door-to-door sales can also put a face to a product and make switching providers easier.

 Don’t forget the need to develop a good website and customer service team, or app to assist customers.
 Word of mouth is one of the best ways to increase your customer base.
 But word of mouth also depends on having happy customers eager to recommend your service.
 Once you develop a sizable customer base it is a lot easier to maintain stable revenue and grow your WISP footprint.

 Resources For Starting a Wireless ISP

 - Wireless Internet Service Providers Association: The WISPA is an advocacy organization that promotes the development of the wireless internet service provider industry.
-It’s an organization with more than 1000 members including providers, vendors, suppliers and regulatory officials.
-One of the main objectives of WISPA is providing information on industry events and other resources to help start a WISP.
+It’s an organization with more than 1000 members including providers, vendors, suppliers, and regulatory officials.
+One of the main objectives of WISPA is to provide information on industry events and other resources to help start a WISP.
 They hold numerous networking events designed to help providers connect with other members and identify support and learning services.

 - Social Media: There is a very active online community of wireless ISPs.
 WISP resources are available on social media channels including Facebook, Twitter, and LinkedIn.
 Social media channels often highlight networking and learning events to help you start an ISP.
 This is also a good place to network with other WISP businesses to gain support and forge partnerships.